💬

 All electric cars must be equipped with front headlights to ensure their visibility at all times of the day.

-Every electric cart must be equipped with a sticker in accordance with clause 3.1 of the Regulations.
-This sticker must be visibly displayed on the front left side of the electric cart.
+All electric carts must be equipped with a sticker in accordance with clause 3.1 of the Regulations.
+This sticker must be visibly displayed on the front left of the electric cart.
+The lot number on the sticker must correspond to the lot number of the cart owner.
+If a cart is sold to another seasonal customer, the sticker must be adjusted by the reception team.

-The number of passengers allowed per cart depends on its seats.
+The number of passengers allowed per cart depends on its seating.

-Any three-wheeler will be considered an additional vehicle requiring the obtaining of a sticker in accordance with clause 3.1 of the Regulations, as well as possession of a class 5 driving licence and current motor insurance.
+Any three-wheeled or four-wheeled vehicle requires obtaining a sticker in accordance with clause 3.1 of the Regulations, as well as possession of a class 5 driving licence and current motor insurance.

 5. Aquatic facilities